Dre Campbell Farm

 When elemental sulfur is added to the soil, it reacts with bacteria to create sulfuric acid [1].
 This acid can then help lower the soil’s pH.

-TIGER 90CR and Espoma Soil Acidifier are excellent organic products containing sulfur that can help lower soil pH.
+TIGER 90CR and Espoma Soil Acidifier are excellent organic products that contain sulfur, helping to lower soil pH.

 2. Vinegar